Advocacy and Lobbying

 The City of Ballarat regularly advocates to the Victorian and Australian governments for funding for important programs and projects that will benefit the Ballarat community and the broader region.

-Our advocacy is ongoing but has a particular focus in the lead up to the 2022 state and federal elections.
+Our advocacy is ongoing but has a particular focus in the lead up to the November 2022 state election.

 What does advocacy involve?